 All backyard birders understand the importance of bird houses for providing birds with suitable nesting sites, but after nesting season ends roosting boxes can be even more critical for birds’ survival.
 But how is this type of shelter different than bird houses, and how can birders add it to their yards?

 What Is a Roost Box

+A roost box is similar to a bird house in that it provides shelter for birds, but it is not intended for building nests or raising hatchlings.
 Instead, a roost box provides secure shelter from predators, low temperatures and poor weather for multiple cavity-nesting birds at once.
 Depending on the bird species and size of the flock, a dozen birds or more may take advantage of a single roosting box to share body heat through cold winter nights.
 This communal roosting in a sheltered spot greatly improves the birds' chances of surviving harsh weather and sudden freezes.

 Bird that frequently use roost boxes include:

 Other species, typically smaller birds or other species that use bird houses, may also take advantage of roosting boxes.
 These boxes can also be critical emergency shelter for any birds in extreme weather conditions.

 At first glance, a roost box looks very similar to a bird house, and in fact many birds will use empty bird houses for roosting even though they aren’t ideal.
 To encourage birds to roost, a well designed roosting box will have…